-Community and domiciliary therapy will be provided for patients who are either unable to attend outpatient clinics or in instances where it is more appropriate to provide their therapy in either their home or other community settings such as nursing or residential homes.
+Community therapy will be provided for patients who are either unable to attend outpatient clinics or in instances where it is more appropriate to provide their therapy in either their home or other community settings such as nursing or residential homes.

 We have appointments available on several weekday evenings until 7pm.
 All clinics operate on an appointment only basis.
 Initial appointments will last between 30 and 45 minutes.
-Follow up appointments will last between 15 and 30 minutes.
+Follow up appointments last between 15 and 30 minutes.

 To get the most from your treatment you will need to follow the advice given by your physiotherapist and continue your exercises at home.